Close

 Dictionary attack

-It is the most efficient recovery method, when the program tries each word from the dictionary (or dictionaries if there are several dictionaries) you specify until it finds the original password or until the wordlist is out of words.
+It is the most efficient recovery method when the program tries each word from the dictionary (or dictionaries if there are several dictionaries) you specify until it finds the original password or until the wordlist is out of words.
 This method is very efficient since many people use regular words or phrases for their passwords.
-Besides this type of recovery is performed quite fast compared to brute-force attack, for instance.
+Besides this type of recovery is performed quite fast compared to the brute-force attack, for instance.
 Additional dictionaries and word-lists can be downloaded from our site or can be ordered on CDs.

 Read more...